International Relations and Politics (with a Language) (BSc Econ)

 |Introduction to Globalisation||PL9197||20 credits|

-You will take five politics and one language module.
+You will take five optional modules in International Relations and Politics and a language module.

 Lectures provide a broad structure for each subject, introduce key concepts, and convey relevant up-to-date information.
 These are outlined in course syllabi.